Fewnity/Xenity-Engine/Web site sources/src/manual/usage/common_issues.md

 On Windows, if the game crash, you should find a new file next to the game executable called crash_dump.txt containing the call stack of the crash.
 This will shows you where the crash has happened.

 On game consoles, there is no easy way to understand a crash.
 You can add debug logs in your code to see where logs work and where they stop working.
 If it's the engine that crashes and not your code, [create an issue on the github page](https://github.com/Fewnity/Xenity-Engine/issues) of the engine to explain how to reproduce the crash.
-You can send me by email your project to help me finding the bug.
+You can send me your project to help me finding the bug.
 You can make a [pull request](https://github.com/Fewnity/Xenity-Engine/pulls) if you can fix the bug yourself.